openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_behavior.rst

 New Learner Registration
 ************************

-* When a user signs in by using insgle sign on (SSO) for the first time, their account is not normally created automatically.
+* When a user signs in by using single sign on (SSO) for the first time, their account is not normally created automatically.
 Instead, the user information sent by the provider is used to pre-fill the registration form.
 The user can then edit any of the information before finalizing the creation of their